An in-depth introduction to South Africa's Mother City and the award-winning winelands that surround it.

 We devote this day of your Cape Town and Winelands Tour to exploring two of the natural icons of Cape Town.
 Table Mountain, which stands guard over the city, is the most popular of all the tourist attractions in South Africa.
 The mountain is ascended via the cableway, which departs from the top of Kloof Nek Road.
 The cable car, which can accommodate up to 65 people, operates on all days, except when high winds or bad weather hamper the safe operation of the service.
 We spend about an hour atop the mountain admiring the incredible views of Cape Town's city bowl and the Cape Peninsula.
 Some time allotted to lunch is followed by a visit to Kirstenbosch, South Africa's premier botanical garden, which is located on the eastern slopes of Table Mountain.
 In peak flowering season, almost 1 500 flowering plants are on display.
 The tour makes its way back to the hotel during the late afternoon.

 Adventure is on the agenda for the day as you travel to Gansbaai for an up close view of the most fearsome predator to roam the world's oceans - the great white shark.
 The drive to Gansbaai is about two hours, after which a boat trip of five miles brings you to Dyer Island's Shark Alley.
 Here you will start chumming for sharks.
 The dive master will explain the diving process and the safety precautions involved.
-Guests will then descend into the shark-ridden sea, protected by an enforced cage.
+Guests will then enjoy a shark cage diving experience, protected by an enforced cage.
 Snacks and refreshments are provided on board.
 The excursion lasts about four and a half hours, after which we return to Cape Town.

 Breakfast is followed by a drive of about forty minutes to the town of Stellenbosch, one of South Africa's oldest and most beautiful towns.
 The town boasts magnificent architecture and sits at the heart of one of the most important wine-producing regions in South Africa.
 Some time is devoted to walking down the oak-lined Dorp Street, where your guide will provide some insight into the history of the region.
 A stop is made at "Oom Samie se Winkel", a general dealer which dates back to 1904.
 The tour then leaves town to explore two of the magnificent wine estates in the region.
 Here fine wines are produced on estates established as long ago as 1692.
 The wine making process, from the planting and harvesting of grapes to the fermenting and bottling of the final product, is explained by a local expert.
 You will also have the opportunity to sample some of the fine wines before traveling to the overnight destination.